hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 ## priority

-- low: will be worked on and improved rarely, too old hardware without mainline gpu support
+- low: will be worked on and improved rarely, old hardware

 ## special notes